top of page

 Brian Work, MD, MPH, is an Internal Medicine Hospitalist, Addiction Medicine Physician and Associate Professor of Clinical Medicine at the Lewis Katz School of Medicine.
 The majority of his career has been spent working with minority, underserved and extremely marginalized populations.
 At Penn, where he was for 19 years before coming to Temple, he volunteered at and Co-directed the largest of Penn’s student run free clinics, United Community Clinic at First African Presbyterian Church in West Philadelphia.
 He also taught in the Public Health Program at University of Pennsylvania and was very active in Penn’s Center for Public Health Initiatives.
 He was faculty member in Penn’s Bridging the Gaps program and now holds the same position in Temple’s Bridging the Gaps program.
 Brian has been working in and around the issues of addiction medicine for over 25 years in clinical care and research.
 For much of that time he has worked on the street with individuals suffering from homelessness and IV opioid use disorder.
 He has been at Prevention Point Philadelphia for 20 years, having volunteered at and directed their Streetside Health Clinic for most of that time.
 At Prevention Point he is on the Board of Directors and previously served as their Board Chair.
 He also served on the Mayor’s Task Force to Combat the Opioid Epidemic in Philadelphia.
 He is currently serving on Temple's Inpatient Opioid Committee, where his main priority is to ensure that inpatient opioid withdrawal is treated aggressively to enable those with IV opioid use disorder to remain in the hospital to complete their treatments for their severe medical illnesses and thus increase their chances of surviving to recovery.

-Jerome Wright, BA, is the BTG Co-Program Director for Temple University.
+Jerome Wright, MSW, LSW, is the BTG Co-Program Director for Temple University.
 After earning a bachelor’s degree in Economics from the University of Pennsylvania, Jerome worked as a reintegration worker with adjudicated youth, as a special education administrator in Chester, PA, and as a campus coordinator at a nursing school in Trenton, NJ.
 He came to Temple 6 years ago as the Doctoring course coordinator and currently is the Senior Coordinator for the Office of Student Support at the Lewis Katz School of Medicine.
 In his role, Jerome works to promote student wellness, support student government, and activities through events and personal counseling.
 Jerome is currently earning a Masters degree in Social Work (MSW) with an anticipated graduation date in May, 2024.

 Vincent J. Zarro, MD, PhD, is associate Professor of Medicine and Nursing, emeritus and adjunct faculty in the College of Nursing and Health Professions and College of Medicine at Drexel University.
 Dr. Zarro is certified by the American Board of Internal Medicine and by the American Society of Addiction Medicine.
 He is a member of the American College of Physicians and a fellow of the American College of Rheumatology.
 He has received much professional recognition over the years, including awards for teaching, the Drexel University Humanism in Medicine award, and the Rheumatologist of the Year award from the Arthritis Foundation of Pennsylvania.
 Dr. Zarro received a Bachelor of Science and a Master of Science degree in pharmacy from the Philadelphia College of Pharmacy and Science (now University of the Sciences in Philadelphia).
 He received his MD and PhD degrees in pharmacology and trained in internal medicine at Hahnemann University College of Medicine (now Drexel University).
 For more than 10 years, Dr. Zarro has been medical director and currently volunteer medical physician at the Chinatown Clinic at Holy Redeemer Chinese Catholic Church.
 The Clinic serves uninsured underserved populations, especially those in which culture and language impede access to care.